bluerange-io/bluerange-setup/docker/README.md

 ## Required configuration

-As a minimum before starting the compose you need to provide a the following 3 files:
+The compose scripts expect that the following files are provided:

-- server.env: environment variable file containing the host machine name as registered in DNS and mail server configuration
+- `server.env`: environment variable file containing the host machine name as registered in DNS and mail server configuration
-- server.pem: certificate chain used for HTTPS which must match the host machine name registered with DNS
+- `server.pem`: certificate chain used for HTTPS which must match the host machine name registered with DNS
-- server.key: private key for issuing the HTTPS certificate
+- `server.key`: private key for issuing the HTTPS certificate

-The server.env file should look like this:
+The `server.env` file should look like this:

 ```env
 HOST=my-machine.my-domain.me